 Scheme 1.
 Non-enzymatic radical pathway for biochemical synthesis of HNE

 It is known that ω-6 fatty acids such as linoleic and arachidonic acid undergo radical oxidation resulting in formation of HNE and similar RAs, but some phospholipids can also undergo a similar process [1,3].
 The first step includes an attack of a peroxyl radical to the conjugated double bond system of linoleic acid in which two isomers of peroxy fatty acid are formed.
-Both of the peroxy forms can lead to the formation of HNE in several radical transformations [11], Scheme 1.
+Both of the peroxy forms can lead to the formation of HNE in several radical transformations [11] (Scheme 1).
 It is important to emphasize that a parallel enzymatic pathway is also present.
 Different lipoxygenases and cytochrome hydroperoxide lyases have been identified; they are a part of the regular activation system of lipids but their products can also be affected by the free radical chain and lead to the formation of RAs [12,13].

 CHEMICAL SYNTHESIS OF HNE